Star Wars, Nothing But Star Wars

 Few films become such cultural phenomena as "Star Wars" aka "Star Wars: Episode IV - A New Hope" (1977).
-Even today, it manages to make the news, as Disney/Pixar prepare to justify their purchase of director George Lucas' production company for $4.5 Billion by reportedly planning to crank out as many related films as they can.
-It really doesn't matter whether you like the franchise or not, it simply is there and isn't going away any time soon.
+Even today, it manages to make the news, as Disney/Pixar prepare to justify their purchase of director George Lucas' production company for $4.5 Billion by reportedly planning to crank out as many related films and television series and so on and so forth as they can.
+There even is talk of bringing back the iconic original stars - Carrie Fisher, Harrison Ford and Mark Hamill - for future projects, forty years later.
+It really doesn't matter whether you like the franchise or not, it's too big to ignore.
+It is there and isn't going away any time soon.
+If you enjoy film, you should know something about "Star Wars."

 |Luke's mode of transportation reminded people they still didn't have their own flying cars|